Andrew Napolitano

-Andrew Peter Napolitano (born June 6, 1950) is an American syndicated columnist whose work appears in numerous publications, including The Washington Times and Reason.
-He was an analyst for Fox News, commenting on legal news and trials.
+Andrew Peter Napolitano (born June 6, 1950) is an American retired jurist and syndicated columnist whose work appears in numerous publications, including The Washington Times and Reason.
 Napolitano served as a New Jersey Superior Court judge from 1987 to 1995.
-He was a visiting professor at Brooklyn Law School.
+He also served as a visiting professor at Widener University Delaware Law School, Seton Hall University School of Law, and Brooklyn Law School.
+He is a libertarian and has gained prominence in part due to his criticism of the administrations of George W. Bush, Barack Obama, and Donald Trump.
+Beginning in 1997, he became an analyst for Fox News, commenting on legal news and trials.
 He has written nine books on legal and political subjects.
-During his twenty-four-year tenure as Fox News' Senior Judicial Analyst, Napolitano appeared more than 14,500 times on air, a record for any on-air personality at the network.

 Early life and judicial and academic career

 Napolitano was born in Newark, New Jersey.
-He graduated with an A.B. in history from Princeton University in 1972 after completing a senior thesis titled "An Essay on the Origin and Evolution of Representative Government in the Colony of the Massachusetts Bay, 1630-1644."
-He received his J.D. degree from Notre Dame Law School.
-He was admitted to the New Jersey bar in 1975.
+He graduated with an A.B. in history from Princeton University in 1972 after completing a senior thesis titled "An Essay on the Origin and Evolution of Representative Government in the Colony of the Massachusetts Bay, 1630–1644."
+He received his J.D. from Notre Dame Law School and was admitted to the New Jersey bar in 1975.
 After law school, he entered private practice as a litigator.
 He first taught law for a brief period in 1980–1981 at Delaware Law School (now Widener).
 He sat on the New Jersey bench from 1987 to 1995, becoming the state's youngest then-sitting Superior Court judge.

 Napolitano resigned his judgeship in 1995 to return to private practice.
-He later pursued a writing, teaching and television career.
-He also served as an adjunct professor at Seton Hall University School of Law for 11 years, from 1989 to 2000.
+He served as an adjunct professor at Seton Hall University School of Law for 11 years, from 1989 to 2000.
 He served as a visiting professor at Brooklyn Law School from 2013 to 2017.

 Napolitano told friends in 2017 that President Donald Trump told him he was considering him for a United States Supreme Court appointment should there be a second vacancy.
 Ultimately, Judge Brett Kavanaugh was chosen instead.